This vegan chocolate crepe cake recipe is decadent, delicious, and good for special occasions or this weekend. Whatever you prefer!

 You can always thin out the last little bit that you put on the top to pour over as pictured.
 You can also use a vegan Nutella that can be bought in a jar such as vego spread or rawtella.
 The only thing that can be a problem is the cost.
 You would need around three jars of each one to be able to cover all the crepes.

-One other thing that I love with this vegan chocolate crepe cake is some whipped coconut cream.
+One other thing that I love with this vegan chocolate crepe cake is some coconut whipped cream.
 It goes perfectly with this cake as it can be a little on the heavy side.
+You could also eat it with a velvety chocolate ganache if you want something a little thicker.

 My mums special secret to making crepes even better and for those of you, like me, that struggle with digesting gluten-based foods, is to use an enzyme that helps in baking and cooking that you can find here.